-I know that making burger buns is just an extra step, but for me it is a step worth taking.
-Living where I live, the bread selection is honestly not that awesome, so when looking for burger buns my choices are pretty much confided to the white ones my brothers love.
+I know that making burger buns is just an extra step, but for me, it’s a step worth taking.
+Living where I live, the bread selection is honestly not that awesome, so when looking for burger buns my choices are pretty much confined to the white ones my brothers love.

 Those buns work really well for plain burgers with cheese and ketchup, or this burger, where all you need a simple kid bun.
 But when making burgers with some um – attitude, like these, these and oh definitely these.
 You are going to want to compliment them with a really good bun.

 The bottom line, every good burger needs a worthy bun.

 So I thought, what goes better with cookout foods than cornbread?
 It’s just a classic summer cookout staple.
 With Memorial Day being barely over a week away, it was time to start breaking out the cookout recipes.